Asphalt (series): History

 The first mainline game in the series is Asphalt: Urban GT, which was released for the Nintendo DS and N-Gage in 2004, with simplified versions for J2ME mobile phones being released on December 2.
+Asphalt Urban GT (which was a paid game, not free-to-play) was a considerable success, with over 5 million units sold.
 A video on Gameloft's YouTube channel however lists their mobile phone adaptation of Speed Devils as the first game in the series.

 Asphalt 5 was the first game in the series to be released for Android.
 Asphalt 4: Elite Racing was the first game in the series to be released for iOS.
 Asphalt 6: Adrenaline marks the first game in the series to be released for macOS; later home computer releases in the series are exclusive to Microsoft Windows, with Asphalt 7: Heat being the first to be released on the Windows Store.

+Asphalt 8: Airborne, the eighth main installment and tenth title overall, was released in 2013 for iOS, Android, Windows and Blackberry platforms to critical acclaim, becoming one of the bestselling games on the iOS App Store and Google Play Store.
+Asphalt 8: Airborne is the highest-rated video game on Metacritic to have been developed in Spain; it was created by Gameloft Barcelona.

+Asphalt 8: Airborne placed a greater emphasis on arcade-style gameplay and introduced an increased focus on aerial stunts.
+Tracks featured ramps that allowed players to perform barrel rolls and flat spins, with successful stunts contributing to the player's nitro boost.
+Asphalt 9: Legends later introduced TouchDrive, a control scheme that automates steering and acceleration while allowing the player to control actions such as braking and nitro.